thingsboard/thingsboard.github.io/_includes/docs/user-guide/attributes.md

 Those attributes are stored in the database and may be used for data visualization and data processing.

 Attributes are treated as key-value pairs.
 Flexibility and simplicity of the key-value format allow easy and seamless integration with almost any IoT device on the market.
-Key is always a string and is basically an attribute name, while the attribute value can be either string, boolean, double, long or JSON.
+Key is always a string and is basically an attribute name, while the attribute value can be either string, boolean, double, integer or JSON.
 For example:

 ```json